wp-plugins/bitbucket-issue-manager/readme.txt

 == Description ==

-With this plugin you can easily check your latest issues on BitBucket ridht on your Dashboard.
-The recently created and the solved ones.
+= What's this? ==

+This plugins just aims to be a simple solution to check your project issues or tasks on hold, and completed right inside your WordPress dashboard.
+However, i pretend to add some extra features soon as shown at the bottom of this section.

-There are two widgets available after install:
+At the moment, there are two dashboard widgets available after install:

 * Recently opened issues
 * Recently closed issues

-= Upcoming features =
+== Upcoming ==

 * Issue listing page.
 * Front-end widget
 * Issue emmbedding shortcode
 * Auto-issue linking on posts.

+= ¿Sugestions? =

+Do you have any idea that think could be great for this plugin?
+Miss some feature?
+Please, [open an issue on GitHub](https://github.com/GabrielGil/bitbucket-issue-manager/issues) repository or add a new [support ticket](https://wordpress.org/support/plugin/bitbucket-issue-manager) on the [plugin WordPress page](https://wordpress.org/plugin/bitbucket-issue-manager) with your idea.
+I would love to hear you words.

+You can also wirte me directly at hello (at) gabrielgil (dot) es

+= Translations =

+Righ now this plugins is in process to be full compatible with locations, but it's available in `en_US` by default.

 == Installation ==